Apply for your next career

 Full-time career students begin the admissions process here.
 Tulsa Tech counselors & advisers are trained to guide you through the process, helping you accelerate your independence.

-STEP 1: Complete and submit an APPLICATION by applying online.
+- Complete and submit an application online.

 NOTE: Some programs have additional admission requirements.
 Specific program requirements are available here or contact Admissions at 918.828.5000.
 If you need a paper copy of the application and interest questions, please visit the Career Services Center on the Lemley Memorial Campus at 3420 S. Memorial Drive, any Tulsa Tech campus, or call 918.828.5000.

 - Admission to Tulsa Tech is based on a point system with 100 points possible.
 You may earn up to 40 points for academic preparedness, up to 30 points for the interest questions, and 30 points for a program visit (minimum of 40 points from the interest questions and program visit combined is required).

 - Applicants meeting the minimum scores are admitted, beginning with the highest score, until all available slots are filled.
 Applicants meeting the minimum scores but not accepted into the class due to space limitations will be put on a waiting list.
 If any applicant feels he/she has been improperly denied admission, a request for alternative admissions can be made.

 - Priority points are given to applicants with a complete admission file as of each round of selection.
 A complete file includes an application, interest questions and academic points.